AMWA-TV/nmos-content-model/README.md

 # **[Work in progress]** NMOS Content Model

-This repository contains details of this AMWA Specification for the content model used for Networked Media Open Specifications.
+This repository contains details of this AMWA Specification for the logical content model used for Networked Media Open Specifications.

 ## Getting started